-- Identify all members of the team actively working on the project. - Clearly describe each team member's role, responsibilities, and the experience they contribute to the project.

-To strengthen the proposal:

-- Explain if/how experienced traditional knowledge holders or youth are actively participating in the project. - Your proposed team should include a balance of technical experts and people with northern experience (like community members and decision-makers).
+Form section Our evaluation Required information to include Identify all members of the team actively working on the project.
+Clearly describe each team member's role, responsibilities, and the experience they contribute to the project.
+Important things to To strengthen the proposal: consider • Explain how experienced traditional knowledge holders or youth are actively participating in the project. • Your proposed team should include a balance of technical experts and people with northern experience (like community members and decision-makers).
+For projects that focus on environmental contaminants, your team must include a subject matter expert to analyze findings and provide this information to

-For projects that focus on environmental contaminants, your team must include a subject matter expert to analyze findings and provide this information to GNWT Health and Social Services.
+GNWT Health and Social Services.
 Do not pad the project team with members that are not active participants.
 Document these members in the "Supporting Organizations" section.

-Supporting organizations

-(not rated)

-- List people and organizations that are supporting your project but are not actively working on it.

-- Describe the reasons they support it.

-- Describe how they support it.

-Important Considerations

-• This is the section to identify current and additional funds or in-kind support provided for this project by other organizations.

-Deliverables, communication, and timelines

-- Identify all expected deliverables (your products dataset, map, report, information summary, etc.), the target audience for each and how they will be made available. - All mandatory reporting must be acknowledged, including mandatory reporting for recipients for the special initiative funding. - Identify all northern meetings and workshops for each year, where you will present results. - For projects that focus on contaminants, identify how you will communicate this information to the GNWT's Health and Social Services and communities (for example, a Risk Communication Plan).

-In the application form, you will need to include a Deliverables and Communication Plan describing each year of your project.
+Supporting organiza tions Form section #10 Our evaluation (not rated) Required information to • List people and organizations that are supporting your project but are not actively working on it. include Describe the reasons they support it. • Describe how they support it.
+Important Considerations • This is the section to identify current and additional funds or in-kind support provided for this project by other organizations.
+Deliverables, comm inication, and timelines Form section #11 Our evaluation 25% rating Required information to include • Identify all expected deliverables (your products - dataset, map, report, information summary, etc.), the target audience for each and how they will be made available.
+All mandatory reporting must be acknowledged, including mandatory reporting for recipients for the special initiative funding. • Identify all northern meetings and workshops for each year, where you will present results. • For projects that focus on contaminants, identify how you will communicate this information to the GNWT's Health and Social Services and communities (for example, a Risk Communication Plan).
+Important things to consider In the application form, you will need to include a Deliverables and Communication Plan describing each year of your project.
+Budget Form section #12 Our evaluation 5% rating Required • Clearly identify your budget, all other funding sources and in-kind support. information to Include the travel costs of presenting your results at a northern meeting. include • If applying for the special initiative funding, include travel costs to the workshops identified for year 1 and 3, in addition to travel costs to a northern meeting to share results.
+Important things to Complete the budget for each year of funding, using the template provided. consider If you are requesting an administrative fee (to a maximum of 15%), include it in your budget.

-Budget

-Required information to

-Clearly identify your budget, all other funding sources and in-kind support.

-include

-- Include the travel costs of presenting your results at a northern meeting. - If applying for the special initiative funding, include travel costs to the workshops identified for year 1 and 3, in addition to travel costs to a northern meeting to share results.

-Complete the budget for each year of funding, using the template provided.
-If you are requesting an administrative fee (to a maximum of 15%), include it in your budget.

-The budget must:

-- be appropriate (for example, the charges must be reasonable for the size and complexity of the project and sample analysis).
-See Appendix I for a list of eligible costs. - minimize costs for travel from out-of-territory destinations - maximize benefits to NWT communities

-Leveraging of funds from other sources is highly encouraged.
+The budget must: • be appropriate (for example, the charges must be reasonable for the size and complexity of the project and sample analysis).
+See Appendix E for a list of eligible costs. minimize costs for travel from out-of-territory destinations maximize benefits to NWT communities Leveraging of funds from other sources is highly encouraged.